-A secondary Career Pathways student is defined as a Career and Technical Education (CTE) student who has earned three or more high school credits in a single CTE program of study that has a written articulation agreement with a postsecondary institution, offering the student college credit for program completion and/or earned industry credentials.
-Students can earn college credit by completing the CTE program of study, fulfilling the stipulations documented in the articulation, and entering the postsecondary institution included in the articulation.
+A secondary Career Pathways student is defined as a Career and Technical (CTE) student who has earned three or more high school credits in a single CTE program of study that has a written articulation agreement with a postsecondary institution, offering the student college credit for program completion and/or earned industry credentials.
+Students can earn college credit by completing the CTE program of study, fulfilling the stipulations documented in the articulation, and entering the postsecondary institution included in the articulation, and entering the postsecondary institution included in the articulation.
 The district has articulation agreements with Lake Sumter State College, College of Central Florida, and Lake Technical College.
-Each institution has a specific method of awarding credits for Career Pathways.
-Per SB 240, a student who completes at least three courses in a single career and technical education program or program of study and earns the state recognized industry certification linked to the program, shall be considered a CTE program completer and issued a program completion certificate,
+Each institution has a specific method of awarding credits for Career pathways.
+Per SB 240, a student who completes at least three course in a single career and technical education program or program of study and earns the sate recognized industry certification linked to the program, shall be considered a CTE program completer and issued a program completion certificate.